adibakhan21/SignVision/README.md

 ## WEEK 7–8: Project

 Project details will be updated soon.
-This will involve building an ASL Hand Gesture Recognition system using CNNs and Grad-CAM.

 ---